Table of Contents

-Sickle cell disease, also known as sickle cell anemia, is a genetic condition that is caused by the substitution of thymine for adenine in the 6th codon of the beta globin gene.
+Sickle cell disease, also known as sickle cell anemia, is a genetic blood disorder that is caused by the substitution of thymine for adenine in the 6th codon of the beta globin gene.
 This single-point substitution mutation results in the production of the amino acid valine in place of glutamic acid.
 The resulting hemoglobin is abnormal and different from the wild-type hemoglobin in being more rigid and can undergo polymerization when the patient is exposed to an oxidative stress.

 Epidemiology of Sickle Cell Disease in Children

 Sickle cell disease is more commonly seen in children who come from families of African or Mediterranean descent.
 This observation has been explained by the possible protective role of the disorder in people who live in areas with malarial epidemics as it shortens the half-life of the red blood cell, making it more difficult for the malarial parasite to thrive and survive.